8733 Construction Foreman

 Education: A high school diploma or the equivalent is required.
 Completion of a Construction Management program or trade-related vocational/technical school or a recognized apprenticeship program in carpentry, construction, or a related field is preferred.

 Skills: Supervisory skills, particularly in ability to instruct others and delegate, are required.
-Carpentry, painting, and other construction skills and abilities, including the ability to use small hand and power tools, precision measuring and testing devices, mechanical equipment and materials applicable to the construction, carpentry and painting trades, are required.
+Construction skills are required, including the ability to use small hand and power tools and precision measuring and testing devices, as well as equipment and materials applicable to the construction, carpentry and painting trades.
+Knowledge of the safe use of hazardous materials, solvents, cleaners, adhesives, and chemicals common to construction work is required.
 The ability to interpret blueprints, color schemes, sketches, and schematics is required.
 Computer literacy is required.

 Effort: Must be able to lift and carry materials and equipment weighing up to fifty pounds on a frequent basis and up to one-hundred pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching is required on a daily basis.
 A full range of physical motion is required in order to operate manual and electrically-powered tools, sprayers, and construction-related equipment.
 The ability to move throughout campus, including climbing stairs in all University buildings and to work at heights from ladders or scaffolding, in order to perform construction-related work is required.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 Near-vision acuity is required to inspect repairs and maintenance, read blueprints, building code manuals and other similar documents.
 Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

-Other: The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction-related work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
+Other: The scope of the position requires responding to construction emergencies or other unforeseen situations around-the-clock, as well as working in the evenings and on weekends as needed during the progress of construction projects.
+The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES